 3. Rework FM

 This podcast as well is not strictly Ruby on Rails themed BUT - we couldn't just NOT mention something run by a RoR creator itself right?
 David Heinemeier Hansson podcast REWORK focuses on the concept of running a successful business by working efficiently.
-So if you are thinking about developing your own Ruby on Rails app OR - you should definitely listen to some of his episodes.
+So if you are thinking about developing your own Ruby on Rails app OR working as a freelancer - you should definitely listen to some of his episodes.

 Lately, he is focusing a lot on the remote work concept and how to make it as convenient as possible, even for total beginners.
 Precious knowledge from a guy, who invented one of the most anticipated web frameworks ever - guess you don’t need further convincing.

 4. Syntax FM

 With more than 200 episodes already aired, they discuss topics like comparing Rails to other web development technologies, the idea of Serverless and cloud providers or, from a much more psychological point of view, the mental issues that programmers might struggle with and how to deal with them.
 You should definitely give this podcast a shot and propose some topics in the Potluck Question section!